 After chatting about my struggles with our doula, she referred me to a private lactation consultant.
 The lactation consultant came to our home and spent about 3 hours with us for the first appointment.
 She never made me feel rushed, was full of compassion, and answered every question we had.
 She referred us to a chiropractor that specialized in performing craniosacral therapy on infants.
 I know this sounds scary, but it’s not your typical snap, crackle, and pop like adult chiropractic work.
 It is very gentle manipulation of the baby’s skull, jaw, and floor of the mouth.

-We eventually saw an ENT that diagnosed her with a posterior tongue tie.
+We saw an ENT that diagnosed her with a posterior tongue tie.
 My husband and I made the decision to have the tie released.
-This practitioner used a laser and he was so quick that our daughter was only away from us for less than a minute.
-Once I latched her to feed, there was an immediate difference.
-I had been experiencing nipple pain and once she would unlatch, my nipples came out looking like the tip of a brand new tube of lipstick.
-This happened because her frenulum (the tiny piece of tissue that connects the tongue to the floor of the mouth) was too tight.
-Her tongue couldn’t lift enough to properly draw my nipple into her mouth.
+This practitioner used a laser.
+He was so quick!
+Olivia was only away from us for less than a minute.
+Once she latched to feed, there was a noticeable difference.
+I had been experiencing nipple pain when she fed.
+Once she would unlatch, my nipples looked like the tip of a brand new tube of lipstick.
+Her tongue couldn’t lift properly to draw my nipple into her mouth.
 This caused compression and pain for me.
 It also wasn’t allowing her to take enough milk – which is why I had a low milk supply.
 My nipple pain and the compression were no longer there when we nursed.
 It was the best decision we could have made!!

-The hardest part of the procedure was the aftercare we had to do for the wound.
-The main risk of a frenotomy (the medical term for this procedure) is that the mouth heals so quickly that the wound may prematurely reattach, causing a new limitation in mobility and the persistence or return of the symptoms I was experiencing.
-There were 3 different exercises we had to do a total of 6 times a day for 3 weeks.
-We could then drop one session per day and would be finished at the conclusion of the 4th week.
-The first few times I had to do it, I was so terrified and felt like the worst mommy in the universe.
+The hardest part of the procedure was the aftercare for the wound.
+The main risk of a frenotomy (the medical term for this procedure) is that the mouth heals quickly.
+The wound could prematurely reattach, causing a new limitation in mobility and the persistence or return of the symptoms I was experiencing.
+I was terrified the first few times I did them – and felt like the worst mommy in the universe.
 Babies cry when you forcefully open their mouths.
 And it’s not fun to do something that causes your baby to cry.
 After a few days I got the hang of it and it became much more manageable.

 When lactation came to our house to evaluate our daughter post procedure, we did a weighted feeding.
 She went from taking about an ounce at the breast to over 3 ounces that feeding.
 What a relief!
 I continued to pump as we slowly introduced nursing, one feeding at a time.
 We stopped supplementing with formula and were on our way to exclusively breastfeeding.
 Even though our daughter was able to effectively nurse, I still pumped once or twice a day out of fear that my supply would not be sufficient for her.
 We went on to breastfeed until she was 13 months old.